 Listed below are links to local sustainability, energy, and the environment community partners.
 Many of these partners have joined the SEE Initiative for events and activities both on campus and in the Dayton community.
-Please take a moments and learn more about how you can get involved with organizations off-campus.
+Please take a moment to investigate the list below and learn more about how you can get involved with organizations off-campus.

-Energy Visitor Center at the Dull Farm provides information on conserving energy and demonstrates many working alternative renewable energies.
+Located at the Dull Farm, the Energy Visitor Center provides information on conserving energy and demonstrates many working alternative renewable energies.

 Call Luci Beachdell at (937) 276-7053

 PNC Second Street Market

 This marketplace strives to promote sustainable, local food systems in order to shrink the ecological footprint of Montgomery County.
 Over 40 vendors: local growers, bakers, culinary specialists, and artisans fill the charming historic freight house.

 Called by our Catholic faith, Precious Planet Ministry seeks to engage the members of St. Francis of Assisi in a dialogue about environmental issues and to encourage parishioners to be thoughtful steward’s of God’s creation.
 St. Francis of Assisi Church, Centerville.